With nearly 8 out of 10 clothes we buy going to landfills, everyone knows that our future needs sustainable fashion.

 Consumer Education Will Be Key

 Nearly 80% of all clothing ends up in landfill and yet, many consumers remain blissfully unaware of the impact of their fashion decisions on the planet.
+Climate change is driven by human beings and sustainable practices are the only way to bring this to an end.

 It’s going to be vital for environmentally focused organizations to go from explaining what is sustainable fashion or what is slow fashion and start communicating the individual benefits to consumers.
+Sustainable methods can be driven by consumer demand.

 Show the consumer they can save money and still look great, they’ll be queueing down the street for sustainable fashion products but they’re less likely to be motivated by the idea of saving the planet, maybe, some day.
 Even if they say this matters to them.